 Add the storage to the nodes

-Should shared not be selected when a guest VM is migrated between hosts, the data will also be copied rather than purely the memory.
+Should shared not be selected when a guest VM is migrated between hosts, the data will also be copied rather than purely the Virtual Machine memory.

 See Also